 Let’s have a look at what features you should consider when choosing the best binoculars for yachting adventures.

 - The recommended magnification for marine purposes is 7x.
 Numbers above that make it difficult to get a steady image when you’re out at sea.
+The exception here is image stabilized binoculars – you can go much higher on magnification power with these.

 - Waterproof, fogproof, corrosion-resistant: the salty humid air will easily fog up and slowly eat away at cheap binoculars.